 Windscribe VPN Paid Version

 The paid plans grant access to unlimited data and server locations.
-The monthly plan costs $9, which is as low as it gets — it’s nearly $4 cheaper than ExpressVPN and Surfshark.
+The monthly plan costs $9, which is as low as it gets — it’s nearly $4 cheaper than ExpressVPN.

 The one-year plan sets you back $5.75 per month, which is more than NordVPN — our best cheap VPN (read our NordVPN review) — and not far off ExpressVPN (read ExpressVPN review).

 - Unlimited GB